pavlova-iryna-s/education-flower-pots/README.md

   [Java Development Kit (JDK)][jdk] installed on your machine.
 Check out the section on [end-to-end testing](#e2e-testing) for more info.

-We have preconfigured `npm` to automatically copy the downloaded AngularJS files to `app/lib` so we can simply do:
+`npm` is preconfigured to automatically copy the downloaded AngularJS files to `app/lib` so we can simply do:

 ```